Kavya-2025-DevOps/0-Freqently_Asked_Qs/docker.md

   Lifecycle: Created, started, stopped, and deleted
   Analogy: Like an object (instance of a class)

  *b.
 COPY vs ADD*
  **COPY**
  Function: Copies files from host to container
  Features: Simple file copy only
  Use case: Preferred for basic copying
  Behavior: Predictable and straightforward
  **ADD**
  Function: Copies files + supports extra features
  Features: Can extract compressed files and download from URLs
  Use case: Used when needing auto-extraction or remote download
  Behavior: More complex due to additional functionality

  *c.
 RUN vs CMD*
  **RUN**
  Purpose: Executes commands during image build
  Execution time: Build time
  Result: Creates new image layers
  Overriding: Cannot be overridden at runtime
  Example: use	Install packages (apt-get install)
  **CMD**
  Purpose: Specifies default command to run when container starts Execution time: Runtime
  Result: Does not create layers, just sets default command
  Overriding: Can be overridden using docker run
  Example: Start app (node app.js)

 *d.
 CMD vs ENTRYPOINT*
-Aspect	CMD	ENTRYPOINT
-Purpose	Sets default command/arguments	Sets the main command to run Overriding	Easily overridden by docker run command	Not easily overridden (needs --entrypoint) Flexibility	Flexible, used for default behavior	Rigid, used for fixed execution Behavior	Runs only if no command is given	Always executes when container starts Usage together	Provides default arguments to ENTRYPOINT	Works with CMD to form full command Example analogy	Default parameters	Main executable
+**CMD**
+Purpose: Sets default command/arguments
+Overriding: Easily overridden by docker run command
+Flexibility: Flexible, used for default behavior
+Behavior: Runs only if no command is given
+Usage: Provides default arguments to ENTRYPOINT
+Example: Default parameters

+**ENTRYPOINT**
+Purpose: Sets the main command to run
+Overriding: Not easily overridden (needs --entrypoint)
+Flexibility: Rigid, used for fixed execution
+Behavior: Always executes when container starts
+Usage: Works with CMD to form full command
+Example: Main executable

 *e. docker run vs docker start*
+**docker run**
+Purpose: Creates and starts a new container from an image
+Container state: Always creates a fresh container
+Image usage: Requires a Docker image
+First-time use: Used when running a container for the first time
+Customization: Can pass new configs, ports, environment variables
+Example: docker run ubuntu

+**docker start**
+Purpose: Starts an existing stopped container
+Container state: Reuses the same container
+Image usage: Does not use image (container already exists)
+First-time use: Used for restarting stopped containers
+Customization: Uses existing configuration
-Aspect	docker run	docker start
+Example: docker start
-Purpose	Creates and starts a new container from an image	Starts an existing stopped container Container state	Always creates a fresh container	Reuses the same container Image usage	Requires a Docker image	Does not use image (container already exists) First-time use	Used when running a container for the first time	Used for restarting stopped containers Customization	Can pass new configs, ports, environment variables	Uses existing configuration Example	docker run ubuntu	`docker start

 7. What is a Docker layer?
 A Docker layer is a reusable, read-only unit that makes up a Docker image.
 Each instruction in a Dockerfile (like RUN, COPY) creates a new layer.
 Layers are stacked on top of each other to form the final image, which makes builds faster and efficient through caching and reuse.